-This course will be delivered online using an asynchronous format via Blackboard Learning Management system (LMS) housed in the MyMason portal.
+This course will be delivered online using synchronous and asynchronous formats via Blackboard Learning Management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on June 1, 2020.
+The course site will be available on June 1, 2021.
 Students must have access to a computer with word processing, Excel, PowerPoint/Google Slides, and a webcam with microphone.
+The synchronous component will take place M-F from 9am to 11am online, using Blackboard Collaborate.